 Loch Arkaig was also used for some of the wider shots of the dragon escape flight in Harry Potter and the Deathly Hallow Part 2.

 The best way to reach Loch Arkaig is by car.
 If you are traveling by public transit, you can head to Fort William (or Spean Bridge) and then take a cab from there.

+It is a great place for scenic walks, birdwatching, and wildlife spotting.
+You have the opportunity to spot lots of Scottish wildlife from red deer to osprey to rare butterflies.
+Fishing on the loch is also possible with a permit.
 If you enjoy butterflies, there is a butterfly conservation reserve located along the north side of the loch called Allt Mhuic.

 12. Loch Morar

 Loch Morar is a large freshwater loch located east of the coastal village of Mallaig.
 It is the deepest freshwater body of water in the British Isles, even deeper than Loch Ness, with depths reaching over 1,000 feet!
 It is also one of the largest lochs in Scotland.

 Yes, there are a lot of lochs in the Harry Potter movies, but don’t worry this is the last one we are going to include!

 Loch Morar was one of the many lochs used for shots of Hogwarts Lake.
 Loch Morar was used primarily for close up scenes throughout the movies.
 None are super distinctive though.

 It’s a big loch, with the best views available from the west end.
 To learn more about the area you can check out the Loch Morar local website.

 Trains going along the West Highland Line to Mallaig, including The Jacobite, pass by the western side of lake on their journey.
 So if you taking the train, you should get a look at the lake from the window.